 With 18 of its universities ranking in the global top 100 by the QS World University Rankings 2022, the UK is a popular choice for international studies by most students across the world.
 While the country offers a great cultural experience, international exposure, and world-class degrees, you may need to take some standardized tests to fulfill your university application.

 English language proficiency tests

 Given you are aiming to study in a country where English is a primary language, the first step is to score high in an English language proficiency test such as IELTS (International English Language Testing System).
-Being the world’s most popular high-stakes English language proficiency test, IELTS is recognised by more than 10,000 organisations globally, including educational institutions, professional associations, employers, and governments of more than 140 countries.
+Being the world’s most popular high-stakes English language proficiency test, IELTS is recognized by more than 10,000 organizations globally, including educational institutions, professional associations, employers, and governments of more than 140 countries.

 For a successful application, you’ll require a minimum band of 6, while the top UK universities may ask for a band over 6.5, with no band less than 6 in all four modules.
 This requirement is subjective to the institution of your choice, so do check it properly beforehand.

 Academic exams required to study in the UK

 1. For graduate business programs and other post-graduate courses: